Brenthubbard/pizza-parlor/README.md

+## Description:
-## Description This web application is designed to order a pizza.
+ This web application is designed to allow the user to order a pizza with 3 different toppings if they so choose.

 ## Specs